Mueller's report on Russia and Trump is more than 300 pages long

 Breaking News Emails

-WASHINGTON — Special counsel Robert Mueller's report to Attorney General William Barr about the conclusions of his investigation into Russian interference in the 2016 election is over 300 pages in length, a Justice Department official said on Thursday.
+WASHINGTON — Special counsel Robert Mueller's report to Attorney General William Barr about the conclusions of his investigation into Russian interference in the 2016 election is over 300 pages long, a Justice Department official said on Thursday.

-The size of the report, which was delivered to Barr on March 22, suggests Mueller provided substantial evidence to back up his conclusions, raising new questions about how much of that evidence the public will see.
+The size of the report, which was delivered to Barr last Friday, suggests Mueller provided substantial evidence to back up his conclusions, raising new questions about how much of that evidence the public will see.

 James Comey: Mueller's rule on obstruction 'doesn't make sense'March 28, 201904:09

-Note: CORRECTION (March 27, 2:35 p.m.
-ET): A previous version of this article misstated the deadline that Democrats on the House Judiciary Committee have set for the attorney general to release the Mueller report to Congress.
-It is April 2, not April 3.